nick-s11/Transaction-Simulator-lab/README.md

 <h2>Description</h2>
-Lab uses Java design patterns to let the user buy or sell items by creating posts and allowing the user to communicate with others.
+Lab uses Java design patterns to let the users buy or sell items by creating posts and allowing the users to communicate with others.
 <br />